Your Product Analysis:

 + -

-Q4 Plus Herbicide, manufactured by P.B.
-Gordon, is a selective post-emergent herbicide that delivers exceptional control of broadleaf and grassy weeds like crabgrass, yellow nutsedge, clover and chickweed, and 91+ other species.
+Q4 Plus Herbicide, manufactured by PBI Gordon, is a selective post-emergent herbicide that effectively controls broadleaf and grassy weeds like crabgrass, yellow nutsedge, clover and chickweed, and 91 other species.

-Q4 Plus Herbicide provides convenient emerged weed control with results quickly showing in 7 days and reseeding interval of 4 weeks.
-Extra knockdown of troublesome weeds will not be deterred by rainfall after 6 hours of application, making it an economical herbicide.
+Q4 Plus provides convenient weed control, with results showing that it can be done in 7 days and a reseeding interval of 4 weeks.
+After 6 hours of application, rainfall will not deter extra knockdown of troublesome weeds, making it an economical herbicide.

 Tools Needed

-To use Q4 Plus Herbicide, you will need to mix the product into a sprayer of your choosing such as a backpack, hose-end or hand-pump sprayer.
+You must mix the product into your chosen sprayer, such as a backpack, hose-end, or hand-pump sprayer.
 For the average job, a hand-pump gallon sprayer works best.

 How to Use